keghub/xml-import/documentation/2.0/education.md

 A node can be of two types, [`default`](../../schemas/2.0/text-property.xsd#L13-L19) and [`custom`](../../schemas/2.0/text-property.xsd#L21-L34).

+Please note that from September 30th 2019, findcourses.co.uk and findcourses.com will no longer support custom content fields.

+Instead, please use the default content fields listed below.

 #### Default content fields
 The default content fields are fields that contain important information for the visitor.
 By using the default content fields, you are making sure that course information is found on our site in the location that users are used to.